-We offer Regulatory Compliance & Documentation services to ensure that your cheese meets all necessary safety standards, particularly in terms of microbial safety and aging requirements.
-We also assist in Licensing and Permitting Assistance Documentation, Preparation and Management, and Import and Export Compliance.
+Therefore under Regulatory Compliance & Documentation Service, we assist in seeing to it that your cheese complies with all the safety requirements, especially the microbial safety and aging specifications.
+We also help in Licensing and Permitting Assistance Documentation, Preparation and Management and Import and Export Compliance.

 What is Cheese Processing?